-Note - pictures are not updated, they will be updated on 12/1/2019.
-Convenient, minimalist development/breakout board for new ATtiny412 (or 402) Over the past several years, Atmel/Microchip has bee...Read More…
+**Note - pictures are not updated to show Rev. B board with autoreset circuit.
+Convenient, minimalist development/breakout board for new ATtiny412 (or 402) Over the past several years, Atmel/Microc...Read More…

-The ATtiny 412 and 402 are the top-end 8-pin parts from the megaavr ATtiny product lines - unfortunately they don't seem to have 8Kb parts available, at least not yet.
-These breakout boards come equipped with your choice of 3.3v or 5v regulator (ZLDO1117 or LDL1117 depending on stock), or no regulator at all (regulator bypassed).
+The ATtiny 412 and 402 are the top-end 8-pin parts from the tinyAVR 0/1-series product lines - unfortunately they don't seem to have 8Kb parts available, at least not yet.
+These breakout boards come equipped with your choice of 3.3v or 5v regulator (now LDL1117 - with dropout as low as 0.35v!), or no regulator at all (regulator bypassed).
 Regardless of the regulator option, it can be powered using the two pins in the lower left corner (these are also protected with a PTC fuse), an LED (on PA7, Arduino pin 3), and a UPDI programming header (with the 4.7k resistor on the board).
 There is a 1x6 pin "FTDI"-style serial header on the bottom edge of the board (no auto reset, as there is no separate reset pin).
 This board is available with or without autoreset support.
 Pictures 1 and 3 show boards with autoreset, pictures 2 and 4 show boards without autoreset.

 All pins are broken out, and there are 3 Vcc and 3 Gnd pins available, plus the ones on the UPDI and Serial headers so even if you're not using breadboard, you can still easily connect power and ground for multiple external devices.